EdWorkingPapers

 The Factors of Teacher Attrition and Retention: An Updated and Expanded Meta-Analysis of the Literature

 … Building on a previous meta-analysis of the literature on teacher attrition and retention by leveraging studies with longitudinal data …Building on a previous meta-analysis of the literature on teacher attrition and retention by leveraging studies with longitudinal data and a modern systematic search process, this updated comprehensive meta-analysis synthesizes findings from 120 studies on the factors of teacher attrition and retention.
-We find the research on teacher attrition has grown substantially over the last thirteen… more →
+We find the research on teacher attrition has grown substantially over the last thirteen years… more →

 Minority Student and Teaching Assistant Interactions in STEM

 … underrepresented groups may provide salient role models and enhanced instruction to minority students in STEM fields. … minority student-TA interactions in an important course in the sciences and STEM – introductory chemistry labs – at a large public university.
 The uncommon assignment method of students to TA instructors in these chemistry labs …Graduate student teaching assistants from underrepresented groups may provide salient role models and enhanced instruction to minority students in STEM fields.
 We explore minority student-TA interactions in an important course in the sciences and STEM – introductory chemistry labs – at a large public university.
-The uncommon assignment method of students to TA instructors in these chemistry… more →
+The uncommon assignment method of students to TA instructors in these chemistry labs… more →

 Are Algorithms Biased in Education?
 Exploring Racial Bias in Predicting Community College Student Success

 … in higher education.
 However, algorithmic bias has the potential to reinforce racial inequities in postsecondary success.
 We provide a comprehensive and translational investigation of algorithmic bias in two separate prediction models -- one …Predictive analytics are increasingly pervasive in higher education.
 However, algorithmic bias has the potential to reinforce racial inequities in postsecondary success.
 We provide a comprehensive and translational investigation of algorithmic bias in two separate prediction models -- one predicting course completion, the second predicting degree completion.
-Our results show that algorithmic… more →
+Our results show that algorithmic bias… more →

 The Legacy of Covid-19 in Education

 … If school closures and social-distancing experiences during the Covid-19 … effects on school children, this paper combines a review of the emerging international literature with new evidence …If school closures and social-distancing experiences during the Covid-19 pandemic impeded children’s skill development, they may leave a lasting legacy in human capital.
 To understand the pandemic’s effects on school children, this paper combines a review of the emerging international literature with new evidence from German longitudinal time-use surveys.
-Based on the conceptual framework of… more →
+Based on the conceptual framework of an… more →

 Blurred Boundaries: A Day in the Life of a Teacher